inkarar/Capstone-Projects-/README.md

-# Capstone-Projects
+# ML-Projects

-All of my Capstone projects can be found in here
+Compilation of ML projects